atomicmoloch/atomicmoloch.github.io/mechanisms.md

 **Tractability:** Finding the optimal flow graph is NP-hard.

-**Single-path explainability:** Yes.

-**Right to Delegate:** Yes.

-**Limits on power:** The number of votes delegated to each voter is minimized.

-**Logically predictable:** No. As proven in [Theorem 5.2](theorems), a deterministic mechanism with multiple unranked preferences, single-path explainability, and which always maintains the right to delegate, must make arbitrary decisions.
+**Logically Predictable:** No. As proven in [Theorem 5.2](theorems), a deterministic mechanism with multiple unranked preferences, single-path explainability, and which always maintains the right to delegate, must make arbitrary decisions.
 This is easily seen with n = 3, where one agent has includes the other two agents, who are voters, in their delegation preferences.
 Then the mechanism must arbitrarily choose which voter to give that agent's vote to.
 This could be solved, perhaps, by using a ranking which is only used in such tiebreaking situations, as the breadth-first mechanism does.

+**Right to Delegate:** Yes.

+**Right to Top Rank:** N/A

+**Single-path explainability:** Yes.

+**Limits on power:** The number of votes delegated to each voter is minimized.

 [kahng]: https://cdn.aaai.org/ojs/11468/11468-13-14996-1-2-20201228.pdf
 [golz]: https://arxiv.org/pdf/1808.01906